hajeong815/ima_namespace_activation/container/container_imans.md

   WORKDIR /
   ```

   Create a simple `Dockerfile` for the demo container.
+This file can be found [here](https://github.com/hajeong815/ima_namespace_activation/blob/main/container/Dockerfile).

   **Note:** `tpm2-abrmd tpm2-tools tss2` should be installed in your docker container.